Tuesday, March 31, 2015

 In attempting to justify this irrational behavior and to solidify that power grab, religious animosities are now and once again openly surfaced within American society.
 Those of us who lived through the 1960 presidential election were filled with hope that such rubbish would become antiquated with the election of our first Catholic president, John F. Kennedy.
 But with the advent of nine-eleven many Americans refuse to separate the Taliban, al-Qaeda and ISIS or ISIL from the peaceful Muslim teachings of the faith.
 To those Americans who thirst for hatred, all Muslims are the same.
 This is as ludicrous as suggesting that Mother Teresa was supportive of pedophilia

 Stirring up hatred by characterizing anyone as a Muslim has reached the most wicked of levels.
-Through this newfound confidence to openly and often express these perversions has come the depraved charge that President Obama is a Muslim, although amble and undeniable evidence exists as to his Christian faith.
+Through this newfound confidence to openly and often express these perversions has come the depraved charge that President Obama is a Muslim, although ample and undeniable evidence exists as to his Christian faith.
 Mit Romney’s Mormon faith was also called into question reminding us that we have never had a Mormon as a president.

 While this intransigence fueled by the sickness of bigotry and hatred are disturbing, they are far from new to Americans.